serge20/eueuq-ytiroirp/README.md

 Thank you Stackoverflow [Lumen Middleware to track execution time](https://stackoverflow.com/questions/34778433/how-to-add-execution-time-taken-for-an-api-to-respond-in-lumen-framework-in-the)

+## Apologies

+Sorry for not adding any tests!

 ## Security Vulnerabilities

 If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.